 If you have been contacted by the police, what should you do?

 When you are contacted...

 - Contact an experienced criminal defense attorney immediately.
-A lot of inexperienced criminal lawyers, former prosecutors, and most civil lawyers mistakenly believe that it is in your best interest to talk to and cooperate with the police in almost all circumstances.
+A lot of inexperienced criminal lawyers, former prosecutors and civil lawyers mistakenly believe that it is in your best interest to talk to and cooperate with the police in almost all circumstances.
 This is generally not true and can result in serious problems down the road if you are indicted or charged with a crime.

 Are there ever any circumstances under which you should talk to the police?